ARCHiViZT/ARCHiViZT/README.md

 DNI;

+BIG NO:
-Minors (you shouldnt be on the 18+ server), Proship, fakeclaimers, general dni criteria, KS fans, south park fans, dream fans, danganronpa fans
+Minors (you shouldnt be on the 18+ server), Venting to me out of the blue (ask first at least), Proship, fakeclaimers, general dni criteria, KS fans, south park fans, dream fans, danganronpa fans

+Furina x Neuvillette makes me really uncomfortable.

 I am not interested in roleplay

 Do not copy my pony designs, especially not Iudex and Jon's.

 That's all!
 Thanks for reading.